cesarParra/lwc-signals/README.md

 reactive store for Lightning Web Components that allows you to create reactive data stores that can be used to share state between components.

+It features:

+- 🚀 **Reactivity** Based on SolidJs and Preact Signals it provides a fine-grained reactivity system that will automatically track dependencies and free them when not needed
+- 🦥 **Lazy Evaluation** Stores are lazy and will only compute values when read.
+- 🔬️ **Small Surface** The API does not offer more than what is needed, keeping the learning curve and bloat to a minimum

 # Getting Started

 Copy the `force-app/lwc/store` folder to your project.